joaohenggeler/eternal-wanderer/Source/README.md

 * [ffmpeg-python](https://github.com/kkroening/ffmpeg-python): to record the screen and manipulate audio/video files.

-* [Tweepy](https://github.com/tweepy/tweepy): to upload the recorded videos to Twitter and publish tweets.
+* [Tweepy](https://github.com/tweepy/tweepy): to upload the recorded videos to Twitter and create posts.

-* [Mastodon.py](https://github.com/halcy/Mastodon.py): to upload the recorded videos to Mastodon and publish toots.
+* [Mastodon.py](https://github.com/halcy/Mastodon.py): to upload the recorded videos to Mastodon and create posts.

 * [APScheduler](https://github.com/agronholm/apscheduler): to schedule the scouting, recording, and publishing scripts.